nimeshneema/UNIX-Concepts-and-Applications/README.markdown

 -	Key terms are shown in **Bold**

--	Command-line, expressions and symbols are wrapped in `backticks`
+-	Command line, expressions and symbols are wrapped in `backticks`

 -	File and path names are _italicised_